Aspire0ne/osu-beatmap-cleaner/README.md

 # osu-beatmap-cleaner
-A tool that cleans unnecessary files from osu! songs (such as removing videos or selected difficulty) using selected filters
+### A console tool that cleans unnecessary files from osu! songs directory (such as videos or selected difficulty) using chosen filters, reducing the folder size drastically.